-Before submitting an application, it is strongly recommended to contact one of the two computer centres in order to ensure the availability of staff and specialist knowledge.
+Before submitting an application, it is strongly recommended to contact one of the two computer centers in order to ensure the availability of staff and specialist knowledge.
 Applications must be submitted by the lead scientist and will be evaluated externally with regard to their scientific quality and their integration into the funding measures.

-Applications for grants for courses or workshops related to Konwihr topics are possible.
+Applications for grants for courses or workshops related to KONWIHR topics are possible.

-The aim of the KONWIHR basic projects is to establish central contact partners for questions on research, support and training at the HPC at Bavarian universities and colleges.
+The aim of the KONWIHR basic projects is to establish central contact partners for questions on research, support, and training at the HPC at Bavarian universities and colleges.
 These contact persons should have basic HPC knowledge and take on the following tasks:

 - Availability for questions on the efficient use of local HPC systems

 - Advising researchers whose computing time requirements cannot be covered locally in terms of capacity or architecture

 - Support with access to non-local computing systems and, if necessary, with the necessary application procedures

 - Point the way to further consulting and training offers

 - Contact for questions about KONWIHR, support of local researchers in applying for KONWIHR projects